vilicvane/clime/README.md

 }
 ```

-## Sub commands
+## Subcommands

-Clime provides an easy way to create sub commands.
+Clime provides an easy way to create subcommands.
 The default entry of a clime command is `default.js` (`default.ts` before compilation).
 Any other `.js` files under the same folder are considered as sub-command files.

-Clime allows multi-level sub commands via folders, for three-level commands like:
+Clime allows multi-level subcommands via folders, for three-level commands like:

 ```text
 command